Should you reshingle your own roof?

 After shopping around for materials and shingle prices, you’ll want to contact your city or town hall to secure the required permits for your DIY roofing project.
 Careful planning will prevent delays.

 Overwhelmed by the idea?

 All of this can seem intimidating to even a veteran DIYer.
 Doing your homework and taking your time to choose the right materials and obtain the required permits are the main points to keep in mind before starting your roofing project.
-If you’d like to hire a professional roofing contractor, TruBlue Roofing has many years of experience and expertise in the roofing industry.
+If you’d like to hire a professional roofing contractor, TruBlue Roofing and Remodeling has many years of experience and expertise in the roofing industry.
 Plus, we choose only the best of roofing materials and shingles.
 CertainTeed makes the best roofing materials in the industry, and they’re our go-to roofing products of choice.
 Give us a call at (919) 589-7290 to schedule your free no obligation roofing inspection and quote.